akameco/s2s/readme.md

 $ yarn run all-contributors <GitHub Username> code,test
 ```

-If you contibuted our project with adding documents and fixing them, then typ this command.
+If you contibuted our project with adding documents and fixing them, then type this command.

 ```
 $ yarn run all-contributors <GitHub Username> doc